lecrocel/lecrocel/README.md

 - 💬 Ask me about ... something
 - 📫 How to reach me: ... something
 - 😄 Pronouns: ... something
-- ⚡ Fun fact: ... something
+- ⚡ Fun fact: ... nothing
 -->